mobile-directing-system/mds-server/docs/sites/user-management.rst

         "first_name": "Max",
         "last_name": "Mustermann",
         "is_admin": false,
+        "is_active": true
     }

 As with creating a user, changing the ``is_admin``-field requires the :ref:`permission.user.set-admin` permission, too.
+Updating the ``is_active``-field requires the :ref:`permission.user.set-active-state` permission.

+An alternative to setting the active-state to inactive is calling with :ref:`permission.user.set-active-state` permission:

+`DELETE /users/<user_id>`

 Update user password
 ====================